I love hosting authors, especially those who are new to me. Let's get to know Jane right now.

 Read a Longer Sample of Kidnapped and Claimed by Dinah McLeod

 I would like to extend congratulations to LaGina!
 She has won a copy of Coming to Terms, our first anthology.
-LaGina, and all our readers and supported: I want to thank you all for supporting us and our new anthology, MILESTONES.
+LaGina, and all our readers and supporters: I want to thank you all for supporting us and our new anthology, MILESTONES.
 The book is doing well, and the seven of us hope that continues.
 Most of all, though, we all hope you, our fans and supporters, like the book.
 Tell a friend!

 It's here!
 It's here!